consevempthe/WorldTripPlanner/reports/design.md

 * JSONValidator verifies a request is properly formatted before attempting to process it using JSON Schemas.
 * RequestConfig is a specific request that allows the server to respond with its configuration to allow interoperability between clients and servers.
 * RequestHeader defines the basic components of all requests.
+* RequestDistance is a request to calculate the distance between two points.
+* RequestTrip is a request to calculate the distance between more than two points.

 The classes in orange represent the external libraries used by the application.
 Often there are several related classes but we've listed only one to simplify the diagram.